wonsunahn/CS1632_Summer2024/exercises/Supplement1/README.md

 fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

+If you have insurmountable difficulties that you could not resolve by either asking your classmates or your instructor, please complete the reflection section in the ReportTemplate.docx file, export it to ReportTemplate.pdf, and then submit the file as part of your repository.

 # GradeScope Feedback

 GradeScope grades your submission in two phases: